CanopyIQ/ml-exercise/README.md

 - Buzzfeed News
 - Talking Points Memo

-To assist with training a model to perform this, we are providing gold data in the `train.csv` file included in this repository.
+To assist with training a model to perform this, we are providing gold data in this file:
+[train.csv](https://www.dropbox.com/s/6zljwgyj5p9g2ja/train.csv?dl=1).
 The file has the following columns:

 | column      | description                                                                |
 |-------------|----------------------------------------------------------------------------|